syncfusion-content/fileformat-docs/File-Formats/Presentation/Presentation-to-image.md

 ![Convert PowerPoint slides to images with animation sequence](PPTXtoImage_images/PowerPoint-Animations-to-Images-output.png)

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PowerPoint-Examples/tree/master/PPTX-to-Image-conversion/Based-on-Entrance-animation-effects/.NET).

 ## UWP

 PowerPoint slides can be converted to images in UWP by using Essential Presentation library.
 The following assemblies are required in the UWP application to convert the slides as images.